 How do I know if my space plan is actually working for guests?

 Watch for friction points like hesitation, awkward movement, or items left in unusual places.
-Airbnb hosts should review feedback mentioning comfort or layout, while homeowners can ask overnight guests directly.
+Review guest feedback mentioning comfort or layout, and ask overnight visitors directly about their experience.

 Do I need an interior designer for basic space planning improvements?

-Many improvements can be DIY, but a design coach or consultant accelerates the process and helps avoid costly mistakes.
+Many improvements can be DIY, but a design coach or consultant speeds up the process and helps avoid costly mistakes.
 Professional guidance is particularly valuable when you feel stuck or need validation for decisions.

 How long does it take to see results from space planning changes?